itsshashwatsingh/itsshashwatsingh/README.md

 ---

-Passionate about uncovering patterns in data and creating compelling visualizations that drive business decisions.
-Specialized in **SQL, Python, Tableau, and Excel**.

----

 ## 🧑‍💼 About Me

 A passionate Data Analyst with a strong foundation in data analysis and visualization.
 I'm eager to apply my skills in transforming raw data into meaningful insights that drive business decisions.

----

-### 💡 Core Competencies

- Data Analysis & Data Cleaning
+Passionate about uncovering patterns in data and creating compelling visualizations that drive business decisions.
+Specialized in ** Data Analysis & Data Cleaning
  Data Visualization & Storytelling
  Statistical Analysis
  Business Intelligence
- Stakeholder Communication
+ Stakeholder Communication & Building beautiful User Interfaces**.

+---

+### 💡 Core Competencies

 ---